alice-adventures/Alice/src/alice_cmd/registry/README.md

 # Command Group `registry`

-  1. `enroll` : Add the user as a new Alice Participant.
+  1. `enroll <psource>` : Add the user as a new Alice Participant in the given Problem Source.